 That would be things like baked potatoes with the skin, cooked spinach, orange juice, bananas, yogurt, acorn squash, raisins and beans.

-People whose diet contains plenty of these foods may be less likely to suffer a stroke than those who get little of the mineral, according to a new study reported in the journal Stroke.
+People whose diet contains plenty of these foods may be less likely to suffer a stroke than those who get little of the mineral, according to a recent study reported in the journal Stroke.
 The Swedish researchers analyzed 10 international studies involving more than 200,000 middle-aged and older adults.

 Potassium is an electrolyte needed for maintaining the body’s fluid balance and is involved in blood pressure regulation.

-In the study, potassium was specifically linked to a reduced risk of ischemic strokes, the ones caused by a blockage in an artery to the brain.
+Potassium's effect was specifically linked to a reduced risk of ischemic strokes, the ones caused by a blockage in an artery to the brain.
 Ischemic strokes account for about 80 percent of all strokes.

 The U.S. Department of Agriculture’s dietary guidelines recommend that adults get 4,700 mg. a day of potassium from food.
 The average American, according to some nutrition surveys, gets only about 2,600 mg.